Leave your contact details and Get 3 Live Classes for Free

 Predicting Your AP Exam Score Accurately

-Before the exam, many students use AP score calculators to see what AP score they might get.
+Before the exam, many students use tools like an AP Stats score calc to see what AP score they might get.
 An important question students should ask is: how accurate is the score given by the calculator?
 Let’s look at how these calculators work to answer this question.

 AP score calculators use past scoring data and official AP score distributions to estimate how raw scores (the number of correct answers) convert into a final 1-5 AP score.